 Hybrid cars require less regular maintenance than gasoline-powered cars.
 However, when maintenance is necessary, it can be more expensive than that of other types of cars.

 Maintenance costs can be especially high when you need to replace the car battery; batteries for hybrid cars can cost over $2,000.
 The good thing, however, is that hybrid cars are designed to last for over 10 years and can travel for more than 150,000 miles without wearing out.

 Gasoline-powered cars have been in the market for over 140 years now.
 And even in an era where hybrid cars and electric cars are being produced, these types of cars have still not lost their “touch” in the market.
-In fact, and more features are being added to gasoline cars to make them even more convenient.
+In fact, more features are being added to gasoline cars to make them even more convenient.

 Pros of Gas Cars

-Consider the main advantages provided by gasoline cars:
+Consider the main advantages of gasoline cars:

 1. Fuel is Readily Available

 Unlike charging stations for electric cars that are scarce and not available at all areas, refilling stations for fuel can be found almost everywhere.
 Therefore, when driving a gas-powered car, you never have to worry about running out of fuel.
 The easy availability of fuel makes gas cars very convenient.

 Generally, gas-powered cars have a low cost of manufacturing.
 This makes them the most cost-efficient option as compared to their hybrid and electric counterparts.
 What’s even better, gasoline-powered cars come in a wide range of colors, models and even engine types, all within cost-friendly prices.

 Maintainance Cost Per Mile – Gas vs Hybrid vs Electric Cars